davidchen/hugo/content/posts/adding-a-parking-dashcam/index.md

 ![Common Fuse Taps](common-fuse-taps.jpg)

 It turns out that the CX-5 uses low-profile mini fuses (second from the bottom), so we'd simply use the low-profile mini add-a-circuit from the kit.
-When installing the fuse tap, however, I realized that it didn’t fit properly.
+When installing the fuse tap, however, I realized that it didn't fit properly.
 The tap would jut out because there were a couple of small plastic hooks protruding from the sides of each slot, which I assume are there to act as extra security for the existing fuse.
 This would cause the tap to fall out with even the slightest nudge.
 The solution here is simply to use the normal mini tap that also came with the kit (pictured last).
 Alternatively, one can be shortsighted and use a pair of pliers to twist off the pieces of plastic in the fuse box (please don't be like me).

 ![Fuse Taps Installed](red-wire-fuse-taps.jpg)
 _Fuse taps installed.
 If your model is anything like mine: the yellow (ACC) is installed on Fuse 9 (15A) labeled F.OUTLET [Accessory sockets].
 The red (constant) is installed on Fuse 16 (20A) labeled PLG [Power liftgate].
 And of course, black is grounded to chassis with the bolt on the left._

 ## Parking Mode

 The [hardwire kit](https://www.amazon.com/dp/B0B7235VLX) has different voltage cutoffs, ranging from 11.8V to 12.4V.
-The idea here is that if the car battery gets below the set voltage, the kit will automatically cut the pwoer to the dashcam so that it doesn't consume any more power, and one would still be able to start the car.
+The idea here is that if the car battery gets below the set voltage, the kit will automatically cut the power to the dashcam so that it doesn't consume any more, and one would still be able to start the car.
 This detail is important to know for later.
 The kit has three colored wires, and this is how each of them should be wired to change the behavior of the dashcam:

 ![Hardwire Installation Guide](rove-hwk-instructions.jpg)